Prison Rape Elimination Act (PREA)

 REGARDING THE DJJ GEORGIA ONLINE TIP LINE

-“This TIP-Line was set up to provide another channel for reporting sexual abuse, sexual harassment, staff misconduct and policy violations.”
+The TIP-Line was set up to provide another channel for reporting sexual abuse, sexual harassment, staff misconduct and policy violations.

-Information shared on the DJJ TIP-Line can include the names of victims and identify their alleged assailants, so the TIP-Line can actually result in arrests and prosecutions.
+Information shared on the DJJ TIP-Line can include victims' names and identify their alleged assailants, so the TIP-Line can actually result in arrests and prosecutions.

 We also want our DJJ statewide staff to know we’re listening in the Commissioner’s Office.
 If our staff or public partners have something important to report and they want to keep it anonymous, all they have to do is fill out the email form on the TIP-Line site.

-A single tip of confidential information about potential gang activity, contraband smuggling or unlawful policy violations can have a positive impact on our safety and security, prevent an injury or even save a life.
+A single tip of confidential information about potential gang activity, contraband smuggling, or unlawful policy violations can positively impact our safety and security, prevent an injury, or even save a life.